wix/stylable/packages/stylable/site/docs/references/pseudo-elements.md

 ```

 > **Note**
-> Custom pseudo elements are not limited to the end of a selector like native pseudo-elements, and they can be chained.
+> Custom pseudo-elements are not limited to the end of a selector like native pseudo-elements, and they can be chained.
 For example, you can access the label of a navigation button from a gallery: `.my-gallery::nav-btn::label`.

 ## Extend stylesheet pseudo-elements